 Link: Untouched Accounts

-Overview: The number of accounts owned by a given rep that have gone longer than 30 days (the default time period) without and email, call, or meeting and also don’t have a meeting on the calendar in the future.
+Overview: The number of accounts owned by a given rep that have gone longer than the chosen duration without an email, call, or meeting and also don’t have a meeting on the calendar in the future.

-Why it’s important: Untouched Accounts measures how many accounts are in each reps name that have not been engaged with for at least 30 days.
+Why it’s important: Untouched Accounts measures how many accounts are in each reps name that have not been engaged with for the chosen duration.
 The number of accounts that a rep owns that haven't been touched indicates how effectively they are working their account list.

 Who it’s useful for: All sales and customer success employees and their managers.